 Metro

-As one of the world's busiest subway systems, the Shanghai Metro serves an average of around 10 million riders daily, and the number of lines is constantly increasing.
+As one of the world’s busiest subway systems, the Shanghai Metro serves an average of around 10 million riders daily, and the number of lines constantly increases.

-Despite its size, the metro's routes are made easy to understand by colour-coded maps.
-Also, most signs and announcements are in Mandarin and English, making the system easy to use for expats travelling in Shanghai.
+Despite its size, the metro’s routes are easily understood by colour-coded maps.
+Also, most signs and announcements are in Mandarin and English, making it easy for expats in Shanghai to use.

-Those who don’t want to use a transport card can also get day pass cards or single-journey tickets for the metro.
+If you don’t want to use a transport card, you can also get day pass cards or single-journey tickets for the metro.
 At newer stations, these can only be bought at automatic vending machines.
-At rush hour, be prepared for a crush of people on the more popular lines.
+Be prepared for a crush of people on the more popular lines at rush hour.

 Trains